 Halfway down the lake, and one and a half miles downhill from Windermere Station, steamers run along the lake from here.
 You can also hire rowing boats to take to the water under your own power.

-Top Attractions In The Lake District Around Windermere
+Places To Visit In The Lake District Around Windermere

-The Lake District centre at Brockhole has a lot to entertain families, including a famous adventure playground.
+The Lake District Centre at Brockhole has a lot to entertain families, including a famous adventure playground.
 If a wander and a picnic sounds like a good time, then try Fell Foot Park, which has access to the lake shore.
 There are picnic areas here, and you can hire rowing boats.

 For a great sense of tradition, you can take a trip on the Lakeside and Haverthwaite Railway, where a steam engine pulls you the three and a half miles into the Leven Valley.
 And if you’ve always wanted to be in charge of a chuffing, puffing train, you can arrange that too.